lekien9537/PXE-Kickstart/README.md

 \- Installation sources
 - Downloads ISO image file of the OS you want to install.
 Copy the ISO image or the installation tree (extracted contents of the ISO image) to a network location and perform the installation over the network using the HTTP, and make it accessible over HTTP server.
 - mount the ISO image, using the mount command, to a suitable directory:

+**note**: because we install local REPOSITORY, we need to download full REPOSITORY, ex: DVD or cdimages

 ```
 mount -t iso9660 /path_to_image/name_of_image.iso /mount_point/iso-contents-root -o loop,ro
 ```